Schneider Electric Logo

 Schneider Electric Logo History

 Throughout its history, the company has improved technology and upgraded equipment, bringing the manufacturing process to perfection.
 Despite this, the visual concept has not changed.
-Loyalty to the original visual concept of the logo means stability in the work of Schneider Electric and strict adherence to the main principles.
-The French Schneider Electric brand was founded in 1836, but the corporate logo appeared much later.
+Loyalty to the logo’s original visual concept ensures stability in Schneider Electric’s work and strict adherence to its core principles.
+The French Schneider Electric brand was founded in 1836, but the corporate logo did not appear until much later.

 What is Schneider Electric?

-Schneider Electric is a well-known progressive company of French origin engaged in the production of electrical equipment of various types.
-Goods are produced in the main factories and in the production of subsidiaries.
-Its main feature is the focus on environmentally friendly solutions, which are used for the new generation of equipment.
-It was even included in the rating of the most socially responsible companies in the world, taking the first position.
+Schneider Electric is a well-known, progressive French company engaged in the production of various types of electrical equipment.
+Goods are produced in the main factories and by subsidiaries.
+Its main feature is a focus on environmentally friendly solutions used in the new generation of equipment.
+It was even included in the ranking of the world’s most socially responsible companies, where it took first place.

 1902 – 1938